The sleep training methods that did not work for my baby (and what we did instead)

 Sending my partner in to do bedtime with strict instructions not to pick our baby up

 It is hard for me to recall how we followed this instruction we received from one Instagram sleep training consultant or another.
 But, I did send my partner in to do bedtime with strict instructions to only settle our baby in her cot and not to pick her up.
 The cries and distress echoed through the house as I sat downstairs, torn between wanting to rush in and provide comfort and trying to stay committed to the new approach.
-The sight and sound of our little one in distress tugged at my heart, and every fibre of my being yearned to intervene.
-In only a few attempts it became clear that this sleep training method was not working for us.
-The cries only intensified, and I couldn't bear the thought of my child feeling abandoned or ignored.
+The sight and sound of her in distress tugged at my heart, and every fibre of my being urged me to go to her.
+In only a few attempts it became clear that this so called "gentle" sleep training method was not working for us.
+The cries only intensified, and I have never felt more disempowered as a parent.

 Acting upon all the "should's"

-Despite my initial confidence in "leaning in," and furthermore my professional background, I allowed doubts and the well-meaning advice of others to overshadow my own intuition.
-"She should be sleeping X hours by now", "she should be able to sleep in her cot," etc etc. I started questioning my choices and second-guessing my parenting approach.
+Despite my initial confidence in "leaning in," in the fourth trimester and furthermore my professional background in child development, I allowed doubts and the well-meaning advice of others to creep in and overshadow my own intuition.
+"Maybe she should be sleeping X hours by now", "she should be able to sleep in her cot," etc etc. I started questioning my choices and second-guessing my whole parenting approach.
 It felt like I was veering off the path I knew was right for my child and me.
-But yet, instead of trusting my instincts, I became consumed by external pressures, feeling the need to conform and meet societal expectations, getting caught up in finding “success”.
+But yet, instead of trusting my instincts, I became consumed by external pressures and feeling the need to conform and meet societal expectations.

 I can’t say I regret it, since it was this disheartening experience that made me realise the importance of staying true to myself and my unique bond with my child.
-Moreover, it is what inspired me to advocate for the families and babies victimised by these non-science-based sleep training techniques.
+Moreover, it is what inspired me to advocate for the families and babies victimised by these non-science-based techniques that are often framed as necessary.
 It empowered me to fight against the fear-mongering of parents and to support their intuition and common sense.

 Letting misinformation and unrealistic expectations influence my decisions.